 Her foot stomped on the brake, mashed the pedal to the floor as she wrenched the wheel to the right.
-The car shimmied, resisting, then careened off the road and down a grassy slope.
+The car shimmied, resisting, only to careen off the road and down a grassy slope.
 The front dropped abruptly into a ditch and the car slammed to an immediate, shocking stop.
 The seat belt locked, holding Lettie fast as her breath whooshed out and her head whipped forward and back, then forward again.
-Her teeth clunked together, the hollow sound echoing through her skull.
+Her teeth clunked together, the hollow sound reverberating through her skull.

 It took her a moment or two to pull herself together, to process what had happened and that she was no longer in motion.
 She bent forward to rest her head on hands that continued to grip the wheel.